aaronsw/html2text/test/html-escaping.md

-Escaped HTML like &lt;div&gt; or &amp; should remain escaped on output
+Escaped HTML like <div> or & should NOT remain escaped on output

-    ...unless that escaped HTML is in a <pre> tag
+    ...even when that escaped HTML is in a <pre> tag

 `...or a <code> tag`